breno-costa/feature-store/README.md

 # Feature Store

 Feature Store provides a centralized location to store and document features that will be used in machine learning models and can be shared across projects.
-The image below presents architecture proposed on this project.
+The image below presents an ideal architecture proposed for building a streaming feature store that is able to calculate features using a streaming platform, and make them available to the data scientists on dev and prod environments.

 ![architecture](./architecture.png)

-The solution architecture contains the following components:
+The solution currently implemented contains only the following components:

 * [Producer](./producer/README.md): applications producing entities to the kafka.
 * [Registry](./registry/README.md): repository of the schemas created on the pipeline stages.